Small groups of finite Morley rank with a supertight automorphism: Introduction

-Given above, it is natural to ask how to describe the `size' of an infinite simple group $G$ of finite Morley rank.
-Firstly, one could of course try to consider the Morley rank.
-Recently Fr\'{e}con proved that if $G$ is of Morley rank $3$ then it is isomorphic to the Chevalley group ${\rm PGL}_2(K)$, where $K$ is an algebraically closed field \cite{Frecon2018}.
-While this is a groundbreaking result, there is still very few hope that any general results can be obtained by induction on the Morley rank.
-So the Morley rank is not a reasonable measure for the size of $G$.
-Instead, one should mimic the algebraic case and consider the Pr\"{u}fer $2$-rank of $G$---in this case, for the inductive setting, it would be necessary to start by proving that if $G$ is of Pr\"{u}fer $2$-rank $1$ then it is isomorphic to ${\rm PGL}_2(K)$, where $K$ is an algebraically closed field of characteristic $\neq 2$.
-Since we are still far away from identifying an infinite simple group of finite Morley rank of Pr\"{u}fer $2$-rank $1$ (or $n$ for any positive $n\in \mathbb{N}$), different stronger assumptions are developed for (small) groups of finite Morley rank.
-For example, in the past, different authors have studied infinite simple groups of finite Morley rank in which every proper definable connected subgroup is solvable---such groups are called \emph{minimal simple}.
-Minimal simple groups mimic the structural property of ${\rm PGL}_2(K)$ which is not true in any other simple Chevalley group: The normaliser of each infinite solvable subgroup remains solvable.
-While minimal simple groups of Pr\"{u}fer $2$-rank $1$ are rather successfully studied for example in \cite{Jaligot2000, CJ, Deloro-theses, Deloro2007, DeloroJaligot2016}, it is still not known whether such a group is always isomorphic to ${\rm PGL}_2(K)$.
-This illustrates that recognising a `small' infinite simple group of finite Morley rank with ${\rm PGL}_2(K)$ is a very hard task.
+Recently Fr\'{e}con proved that an infinite simple group $G$ of Morley rank $3$ is isomorphic to ${\rm PGL}_2(K)$, where $K$ is an algebraically closed field \cite{Frecon2018}.
+While this is a groundbreaking result, there is very few hope that general results can be obtained by induction on the Morley rank.
+Instead, one could try to obtain general results by induction on the Pr\"{u}fer $2$-rank.
+One should start by trying to prove that if $G$ is an infinite simple group of finite Morley rank of ${\rm pr}_2(G)=1$ then $G$ is isomorphic to ${\rm PGL}_2(K)$.
+Since we are still far away from such an identification, different stronger assumptions are developed for `small' groups of finite Morley rank.
+For example, in the past, different authors have studied infinite simple groups of finite Morley rank in which every proper definable connected subgroup is solvable; such groups are called \emph{minimal simple}.
+While minimal simple groups of Pr\"{u}fer $2$-rank $1$ are rather successfully studied (\cite{Jaligot2000, CJ, Deloro2007, DeloroJaligot2016}), it is not known whether such a group is always isomorphic to ${\rm PGL}_2(K)$.
+This illustrates that identifying a `small' infinite simple group of finite Morley rank with ${\rm PGL}_2(K)$ is a very hard task.

+In this paper, we adopt two different smallness assumptions (see Theorem~\ref{th:main} and Theorem~\ref{main-stringer} below).
+Our main result is the following: